What is a Sealant and Why Does My Tooth Need It?

 - Paint on the sealant material, floss teeth to make sure material didn’t get between the teeth, and use a curing light to harden the material.

-- Check between the teeth with floss again.
-We want to make sure you’ll be able to floss your teeth at home and the teeth are not sealed together.
+- Floss between the teeth again.
+We check to make sure you’ll be able to floss at home and the teeth are not sealed together.

 - Check the bite to make sure the sealant material is not interfering with the bite.
 If so, then the sealant material will be shaved down until the bite is back to normal.